MarcoFranchi/smart-fridge-magnet/README.md

 * Print in 3D the case, frame and cover using .igs or .step file, best choice is ABS
 * Install the Fonts (copy all .ttf in ./fonts ESP folder)
 * Copy the display_1.yaml in ESP folder and compile it
+* Replace your WiFi configuration in line 12, 13, 16, 17 and your API and OTA password in line 31 34, replace also your calendar's entity_id in line 97
 * Flash the ESP8266 Driver Board with .bin file using USB

 TIP: for installation and test comment the DeepSleep declaration (line 20-24) before comiling otherwise you will wait one hour before you can make other changes.